Babysitting Rates in 2022: How Much To Pay Per Hour

 5. Experience of the babysitter

 Are you hiring a young teen or a young adult?
 Like with any other job, babysitters expect to be compensated based on their experience.
-If they have several years of babysitting under their belt, factor that into their pay.
+If they have several years of babysitting under their belt or additional certifications, you should consider those factors when calculating their pay.

 6. Special tasks required of the babysitter

 You get what you pay for!
 Babysitters are hired to watch the children.
-If you ask your babysitter to cook, clean, drive, administer medicine, or run errands then you may want to add a few bucks to their standard fee.
+If you ask your babysitter to cook, clean, drive, administer medicine, or run errands, then you may want to increase their standard fee.

 7. Gas money